mhgar/xfce4-dynamic-opacity/README.md

 ``$ cmake ./CMakeLists.txt && make && sudo make install``.
 If you need to uninstall, remove the files listed in the newly created ``install_manifest.txt`` file.
 You can use ``cat install_manifest.txt | xargs sudo rm`` if you're lazy.

 ## Troubleshooting
 After adding to the panel you might need to fiddle with the settings to generate the xfconf entries, but it should work fine out of the box.

 You'll also need to enable "Allow forcing panel's background style" if your panel is not already in "Solid color" mode.
 Your currently selected solid colour will be replaced with black, but I hope to change this in a later version.

 In some cases the GTK theme can affect how the panel renders, which may case uneven bumps in the panel where other plugins are located.
 In this case you must change the GTK theme of ``xfce4-panel``, if you search around you can find information on how to set a GTK theme for a specific program.

+On some distributions showing shadows on panels is enabled by default.
+For the best visual experience please disable them through ``Settings > Window Manager Tweaks > Compositor > Show shadows under dock windows``.